-Every competitor in the individual events must complete the prescribed distance in each discipline, one after the other in the above order.
+Every competitor must complete the prescribed distance in each discipline, one after the other in the above order.

 The Organising Committee has prepared a set of contingency plans should the weather on the day not be suitable for the health & safety of the athletes.

 Each athlete upon payment of the entry fee must accept these rules and any changes made to the event.
 No refunds shall be forthcoming.

 If you have to withdraw in advance of the race, we will do our best to help you allocate the place to an athlete on our waiting list.
 Places are only transferable if transfer is agreed with the organisers in advance of the event (Contact email@example.com with any queries).